simonhw/gardening-services/README.md

     ![The pricing model section](docs/images/readme/pricing-section.png)

 #### Individual Service Pages
-For each individal service, the page is displayed with the hero image, to draw the user's eye to the colours in the image and in the star ratings.
+For each individual service, the page is displayed with the hero image to draw the user's eye to the colours in the image and in the star ratings.
 A brief description of the service is given, under which sits the star rating.
 The average rating is displayed as a number of stars out of 5 filled with an orange colour.
-The decimal value of the rating is listed next to the stars as well as the number of reviews.
+The decimal value of the rating is listed next to the stars, as well as the number of reviews.
 The number of reviews is a link to the reviews page for the service and is one of the few links on the website outside of the footer where the underline has not been removed for styling reasons.
 It must be present so that the user understand they can click the link to view the list of reviews.

 Underneath the rating are the option(s) for the user to select.
 These can range from 1-3 options e.g. the size of the area for grass cutting (1 option) or the type of tree service, the size of the tree, and the number of trees (3 options).
-The price per number of services is shown underneath the options along with two buttons that either allow the user to go back to the list of all services or to add the current service to the user's cart with the selected options.
+The price per number of services is shown underneath the options, along with two buttons that either allow the user to go back to the list of all services or add the current service to the user's cart with the selected options.

 ![An individual service page](docs/images/readme/ind-services-tablet.png)